 Intimate scenes are carried above all by three elements: dialogue, social dynamics, and the description of action.

-Chapter 11: The method — From fragment to text
+Chapter 11: The Method β From Fragment to Text

 Four approaches